subhojit777/imag/doc/src/09020-changelog.md

       subcommands: `Runtime::handle_unknown_subcommand()`.
 See docs for details.
     * `imag-link list` prints output in ascii-table now, use `--plain` to print as plain text.
+    * The build script automatically generates autocomplete scripts for bash, fish and zsh now when compiling the `imag` command.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file